Giftea/blog/posts/building-a-static-web-app-with-factor.js.md

 ---
 id: '9836c73d-70e7-42b7-8a3f-b20d993ae265'
-date: { start_date: '2023-01-22' }
+date: { start_date: '2023-10-16' }
-thumbnail: '/covers/cover.jpg'
+thumbnail: '/covers/building-a-static-web-app-with-factor.js.jpg'
 type: [ 'Post' ]
 slug: 'building-a-static-web-app-with-factor.js'
 category: [ '📗 Dev' ]
-tags: [ 'Docs' ,'Morethanlog' ]
+tags: [ 'JavaScript' ,'FactorJS', 'Static Site Generator', 'TypeScript', 'NodeJS' ]
-author: [ ["Ekekenta Clinton"] ]
+author: [ "Ekekenta Clinton" ]
 title: 'Building a Static Web App with FactorJS'
 status: [ 'Public' ]
-createdTime: 'Mon Jan 23 2023 12:19:17 GMT+0100 (GMT+01:00)'
+createdTime: 'Mon Oct 16 2023 12:19:17 GMT+0100 (GMT+01:00)'
 fullWidth: false
 ---

 ## **Introduction**

-With the complexity of application development increasing, there were certain areas for improvement when developers tried to scale applications with JavaScript, as it was not originally designed to create full-stack applications.
-As a result, different frameworks have been released over the years to facilitate development.
-FactorJS is a JavaScript library designed to work with its frameworks, offering flexibility in application development and enforcing the best practices and structure of that framework.
+Scaling web applications with JavaScript can be challenging, as it wasn't originally meant for building full-stack applications.
+To address this, various frameworks have been developed over time, to make development easier.
+FactorJS is a JavaScript library specifically designed to complement the existing Javascript frameworks.
+It not only brings flexibility to the development process but also ensures adherence to the best practices and structures recommended by these frameworks

 ## **What is FactorJS?**